Altinn/altinn-studio-docs/content/app/maintainance/dependencies/_index.en.md

 # Add the altinn-studio helm repo
 helm repo add altinn-studio https://charts.altinn.studio

-# Search for version of altinn-studio/deployment charten
+# Search for version of altinn-studio/deployment chart
 helm search repo -l altinn-studio/deployment
 ```

-If there is a new version of the helm chart check the [changelog](../../../../community/changelog/deployment/) to see whats new in this release.
+If there is a new version of the helm chart check the [changelog](../../../../community/changelog/deployment/) to see what's new in this release.

 To update to the new version update the dependency reference in `deployment/Chart.yaml`